Cuban Bombshell Aylen Alvarez Serves Up Mind-Blowing Curves In The Tiniest Of Gold Bikinis

 Top @fashionnova …Ive always heard so many stories over the years about how Rio was so unsafe, they will rob you if you wear a nice pair of shoes or anything of value.
 Once I got there it felt like a miniature San Francisco as soon you walked away from the beach a few blocks inland.
 Even some of the favelas are safe and they even welcome tourists.
 The only advice I can give is don’t let the media and hearsay intimidate you from traveling the world and discovering beautiful places and beautiful people.

-Today did offer an example of how Aylen earns her cash.
-The model was seen acting as an influencer for Fashion Nova – the affordable clothing brand is known for collaborating with models across Instagram, although it equally does so with celebrities.
-Swimwear faces affiliated with the brand include models Abby Dowse and Sara Underwood, while major stars such as Cardi B have full-blown collections with Fashion Nova.
+Today, meanwhile, offered an example of how Aylen earns her cash.
+The model has been serving as an influencer for Fashion Nova – the affordable clothing brand is known for collaborating with models across Instagram, although it equally does so with celebrities.
+Swimwear stars affiliated with the brand include models Abby Dowse and Sara Underwood, while major stars such as Cardi B have full-blown collections with Fashion Nova.

 Aylen has 3.4 million Instagram followers.
 Fans wishing to see more of the star should follow her account.